 Yes, if your brain damage was caused by an electric shock and that incident was the fault of someone else, you may have the right to sue for compensation.
 If your loved one was injured and is in a coma or otherwise too injured to sue, you can hire an attorney to help you file a lawsuit on behalf of your loved one.
 If the person injured is your spouse, you may have the right to sue for the loss of that person’s companionship and other damages.

 Attorneys at Pritzker Hageman have been quoted by The New York Times, The Wall Street Journal, USA Today, Lawyers USA and others.
 Our law firm is listed in the current edition of The Best Lawyers in America.
-To contact Fred and his team use our free consultation form or call 1-888-377-8900.
+To contact Fred and his team, use the free consultation form below.

 Brain Injury (Damage) from Electrical Accidents